 Sometimes It’s Just Not Happening

 We hate to blame someone who’s not even born yet, but the fact is that sometimes it’s baby’s fault!
-The child might be facing the spine, or pressed up too close to the placenta and muddying the sonogram.
+The child might be facing mom’s spine, or pressed up too close to the placenta and muddying the sonogram.
 It’s not the mother’s fault or the skill of the sonographer that’s in question.
 (In all honesty we’re not going to blame baby either; they have no idea we’re trying to take their picture.)
 They might have been in the perfect position yesterday, but today they turned and there’s simply no way to get a 4D ultrasound that’s good enough to put up on the refrigerator.

 What can be done about it?
 On that day, not much.
 If the child doesn’t respond to an influx of juice into the mother’s bloodstream, it’s very likely that the sonograms just aren’t going to work.
 At our discretion, the technicians can invite a mother back for a complimentary re-do.